Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

-Homeowners with vinyl siding are usually unaware that vinyl can be painted successfully.
+Many homeowners who are unhappy with the color of their vinyl siding are unaware that the siding can be painted.
 Painting vinyl siding is the cheapest alternative to replacing it.
-A vinyl siding paint job restores faded siding to improve the look and value of a home.
+A vinyl siding paint job restores faded colors to improve the look and value of a home.

-Paint coatings on vinyl, when applied correctly, typically last longer than on porous surfaces like wood that retain moisture.
-Applying vinyl paint is easy and can be achieved without the use of a brush and roller.
+Paint coatings on vinyl, when applied correctly, typically last longer than paint coatings on porous surfaces, like wood, which retains moisture.
+Applying vinyl paint is easy and can be achieved with a sprayer, or a brush and roller.

 Vinyl Siding Paint Colors

 Unfortunately, there are limitations when choosing paint colors for vinyl siding.
 Certain paint colors, particularly dark colors, may absorb too much heat, causing the material to warp and peel.
 Generally, paint colors that are lighter than the original siding color are safe from warping.
 However, most paint makers offer a palette of vinyl-safe colors, and it is very important to choose one that is safe to use before painting the whole exterior of your home.

 In addition to using vinyl-safe paint colors for your siding, it is even more important to make sure the paint is too.
 Paint with gloss in it, such as satin, is best for painting vinyl.
 A glossy paint mimics the original gloss of the siding and will be easier to clean.
 Satin really adds a nice level of gloss that makes the siding pop.

 Like aluminum siding, vinyl forms a powdery film on the surface that should be removed before painting.
 Vinyl also tends to accumulate mildew and that needs to be cleaned too.
 The best way to clean the siding is with a garden sprayer (pump sprayer) to apply chemicals and a power washer.
 Be careful not to force water behind the siding.

 An effective cleaning solution is a mix of: